beaverbuilder/documentation/docs/beaver-builder/troubleshooting/common-issues/error-settings-not-saved.md

 > Settings could not be saved.

-There are two possible reasons for this to occur, described in the following sections.
-The error message is different for each but in both cases, the reason for the error is that sensitive code containing tags such as `<script>` or `<iframe>` has been inserted into a post title, post content, or comment, and either the user role does not have the required capability or the *wp-config.php* file contains a filter that disallows saving this sensitive code.
-See [this section below](#wordpress-sensitive-code) for more information about what WordPress considers sensitive code.
+The reason for this error is that sensitive code containing tags such as `<script>` or `<iframe>` has been inserted into a post title, post content, or comment, and either the [user role does not have the required capability](#user-role-does-not-have-the-right-capability) or the [*wp-config.php* file contains a filter that disallows saving this sensitive code](#the-disallow_unfiltered_html-setting-is-in-use).

 ## User role does not have the right capability

 In this case, the error message says:

 > Settings could not be saved.
-> Your user role (...) doesn't allow you to enter sensitive code with tags such as `<iframe>` or `<script>`.
+> These settings contain sensitive code that is not allowed for your user role.
+>
+>We detected a possible issue here:

+The sensitive code is then displayed.

 In WordPress, user roles, (such as Administrator or Editor, contain a set of [capabilities](https://wordpress.org/support/article/roles-and-capabilities/), which define the particular tasks that users can perform.
 Custom roles, such as the Shop Manager in WooCommerce or custom roles that you create, have a custom set of capabilities.